 If your app attepts to insert a new

-DataPoint that conflicts with existing
+DataPoint that conflicts with an existing

-discarded.
+DataPoint is discarded.
 To insert a new

 DataPoint that may overlap existing data points,

 Google Fit enables your app to update fitness data that it previously inserted